 price holds after the first half hour then often many traders will step in

-a buy the stock.
-I find this rule works good after the market has moved up
+and buy the stock.
+I find this rule works well after the market has moved up strongly

-for few strong weeks and is not very effective at the start of a new strong
+for a few weeks but is not very effective at the start of a new strong

 If its earnings season then it's an absolute must that you know the date your